wbhart/ProofDroidC/README.md

 # ProofDroid

-This is a C++ implementation of a theorem prover called ProofDroid.
+This is a prototype C++ implementation of a theorem prover called ProofDroid.

-Currently, there is nothing to see here.